What Virginia's legislative elections could spell for 2024 on abortion rights

 "'Ban', if you look it up in the dictionary, means none, prohibited.
 That's fearmongering language they're using," said Dunnavant of her Democratic opponent.

-93 percent of abortions took place before 13 weeks, according to 2020 data from the CDC, with six percent between 14 and 20 weeks.
-Abortion advocates say the most affected by a potential 15-week ban are those who have pregnancies with fetal anomalies, and those who are rural, poor, or experiencing domestic partner abuse.
+Ninety-three percent of abortions took place before 13 weeks, according to 2020 data from the CDC, with 6% between 14 and 20 weeks.
+Abortion advocates say the most affected by a potential 15-week ban are those who have pregnancies with fetal anomalies, and those who are rural, poor or experiencing domestic partner abuse.

 Democrats make abortion number one campaign issue

 Democrats have made abortion rights a centerpiece in their campaign.
-Groups against new restrictions have poured millions into ads, and Democratic candidates mention abortion in more than 40 percent of their ads, according to advertising tracking firm AdImpact.
+Groups against new restrictions have poured millions into ads, and Democratic candidates mention abortion in more than 40% of their ads, according to advertising tracking firm AdImpact.

 Abortion is so key to the political landscape that Del.
 Rodney Willett, a Democrat, ran ads on the topic against his Republican opponent, Riley Shaia, even though she doesn't support new restrictions.